aantron/dream/example/7-debug/README.md

 The debugger is disabled by default to avoid leaking information by accident in a production environment.
-Whether the debugger is enabled or disabled, Dream still writes error messages to the log &mdash; the debugger is only about also sending them as *reponses*, which can be easier to work with, especially for collaborators who are not currently looking at the log.
+Whether the debugger is enabled or disabled, Dream still writes error messages to the server-side log &mdash; the debugger is only about also sending them to the client as *reponses*, which can be easier to work with, especially for collaborators who are not currently looking at the log.

 <br>